 Carefully read over any proposed or existing maintenance agreement.
 Your contract should stipulate the number of maintenance visits the service company will provide each calendar year.
 (Read Preventive Maintenance in the Elevator Industry) Many older contracts use purposefully vague language in this area.
 They may state that the elevator will be serviced on a “periodic” basis.
 Or they may simply say that service will be determined by the company “as needed”.
 Like many areas of the contract, the more specific the language, the more leverage you have.

 The contract will necessarily state a period of time for which it will be in force.
 This might be a relatively short time, such as one year.
-On the other hand, many contracts last for, as along as, five or more years.
+On the other hand, many contracts last for, as long as, five or more years.
 There are pros and cons to each arrangement.
 A short contract period increases the potential for competition between service companies, and so provides a good deal of accountability.
 Nevertheless, some service companies may perpetually postpone expensive maintenance tasks beyond the next renewal date.
 With the longer contract, the elevator service company will have more incentive to perform periodic maintenance.
 It is to their advantage to keep the elevator in good working order and to maximize the lifespan of the equipment.
 However, if your service company just isn’t holding up their end of the bargain, you could be stuck in a bad deal for some time.
-The bottom line here, is that an elevator maintenance contract is never a fix-it-and-forget-it deal.
+The bottom line here is that an elevator maintenance contract is never a fix-it-and-forget-it deal.
 As a building owner or manager, one must be proactive in assuring that the service company lives up to the agreement.

 A standard feature of elevator maintenance agreements is the auto-renewal clause.
 This means that with no action on the part of the building owner, the contract restarts when the termination date is reached.
 Oftentimes, this comes with a price hike or other changes.
 While automatic renewal is a necessary feature to protect the building owner against lapses in insurance coverage or missed inspections, it pays to be aware of the renewal date.
 Mark it on your calendar.
 Reevaluate your agreement before the renewal takes place.
 You may be required to send a certified letter several months in advance if you should choose to cancel the agreement.